What is cloud migration?

 Managed service models

-As you research cloud migration, there’s a good chance that you’ll come across the terms IaaS, PaaS and SaaS.
+As you research cloud migration, there is a good chance you will come across the terms IaaS, PaaS and SaaS.
 These terms refer to different levels of managed services that are available through many tech and cloud providers.

 PaaS (platform as a service) includes the benefits of IaaS, but includes managed developer tools, databases, business analytics and operating systems.
-It’s ideal for reducing development costs and accelerating development time.
+It is ideal for reducing development costs and accelerating development time.

 SaaS (software as a service) includes IaaS and PaaS, but includes the added convenience of app hosting, which allows users to connect to and use cloud-based apps (such as email and office apps) over the Internet.